What’s In A Name?

 “In the beginning ____________ created the heavens and the earth” (Genesis 1:1).

-An enlightening question would be, Who is speaking to Whom in this passage?
-And the answer in both instances would be, God.
 There is some sense in which God is an Us and an Our, not merely an I and a Me.
-Apparently, God wants us to understand that His divine reality, apart from and before creation, involves a plurality of personhood.
+God’s own reality, apart from and before Creation, involves a plurality of personhood.
+God is Elohim – the Plural One.

 “God is love” (1 John 4:16).